microsoft/bedrock-cli/src/commands/ring/set-default.md

   - fabrikam-vg
 ```

-running `spk ring set-default prod` will result in:
+running `bedrock ring set-default prod` will result in:

 1. `prod` will be set as the default in `bedrock.yaml`: